MyTradeCoin/smart-contracts/README.md

 MYTC Network is designed to unite small medium enterprises globally to enjoy the ability to conduct reciprocal trade/barter with each other

+# Installation
+* Clone our repository
+* Run npm install
+* Truffle compile

+To run our unit tests:

+* Run Ganache (or any other RPC client)
+* Run truffle test

+Important: Make sure you have the latest updates for node and truffle to run the async tests Versions used:
+Node version 8.11.2
+Truffle version 4.1.12
+npm version 5.6.0

 # Contract Information

 * Name: MYTC